zlogic/matrix-eyes/README.md

 * Windows
   * ndarray (slow, CPU-only version)
-  * candle-cuda (fastest version, using the candle backend and cuDNN libraries)
   * wgpu-spirv-fusion-autotune (vendor-neutral GPU version with fusion and autotune enabled, fails to run on a GPU with 8GB of VRAM)
   * wgpu-spirv-autotune (vendor-neutral GPU version with autotune enabled, fails to run on a GPU with 8GB of VRAM)
   * wgpu-spirv-fusion (vendor-neutral GPU version with fusion enabled, runs on a GPU with 8GB of VRAM, performance comparable to candle-cuda)
 * Ubuntu
   * ndarray (slow, CPU-only version)
-  * candle-cuda (not tested)
   * wgpu-spirv-fusion-autotune (not tested)
   * wgpu-spirv-autotune (not tested)
   * wgpu-spirv-fusion (not tested)